 Previous projects have been commissioned by The Wellcome Trust, The British Association of Plastic Reconstructive and Aesthetic Surgeons, Arts Foundation, The Leverhulme Trust, and have been presented at Nike Design Kitchen, The V&A and Maggie’s Cancer charity.

-As an extension of my arts practice, I am also facilitator and co-director at OurOwnsKIN, a consultancy rethinking design for the body.
+Narratives emerging within my arts practice inform the early stages of design research projects that I consult on.
+I am currently facilitator and co-director of Design studio OurOwnsKIN, a consultancy rethinking design for the body.
 Here, I specialise in brokering interactions between medical, material and design sectors during early phases of wearable product development.
-I am currently researching the potential of craft as a connective language for sharing ‘bodily experience’ between interdisciplinary groups.

-OurOwnsKIN is a joint venture with concept development footwear designer, Liz Ciokajlo, and has been funded by Innovate UK, The Knowledge Transfer Partnership, and Arts Council England.
-Recent clients include Kings College London, The Museum of Modern Art, New York and The Global Disability Innovation Hub.
+OurOwnsKIN is a joint venture with concept development footwear designer, Liz Ciokajlo, and has been funded by Innovate UK, Knowledge Transfer Partnership and Arts Council England.
+Recent clients include Kings College London and The Museum of Modern Art, New York.